People have been spool knitting for generations. It is a fun, easy craft that anyone can do. I enjoy spool knitting while watching television.

 Now, it is time to start making chains.
 Insert your thumb and forefinger into the loop, grab the working cord in the back and pull it through the loop.
 Continue making chains, trying to make all chains the same size.

-To sew the rug together, use a heavier thread such as button or craft thread.
+To sew the rug together, use a heavier thread such as a button or craft thread.

 Place the needle inside the cord on one side and make a small stitch.